rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 - **technologies.csv** : the file contains only the technological analysis data of the site, this report is disable by default to enable it use the flag `--tech`.

 ### GDPR
-The PSAT CLI can accept the GDPR banner if it is present on the site with the help of CLI options `-ab` this feature is useful when analyzing websites that require user consent to access cookies.
+The PSAT CLI can accept the GDPR banner if it is present on the site by default this feature is useful when analyzing websites that require user consent to access cookies.
 By accepting the GDPR banner, the CLI can analyze the site without any interruptions, providing a comprehensive report on the cookies used.
+If you want to disable this feature, you can use the `-i` flag.

 PSAT identifies the common code libraries that power those cookie banners.
 If it recognizes one, it can automatically click "accept" for you, so you can get a detailed cookie report without having to interact with the site.